10 Reasons You May Need to Update Your Will

 Or maybe, as they get older you realize that the family ring you had previously declared to give to your niece should go to your daughter.
 If you know you want certain assets to pass to the right person, things like this are important to correct

-- If you acquire new assets you want to make specific provisions for Perhaps you bought real estate, a car, or piece of art which were not previously addressed in your Will and you would now like to make a specific provision for them.
+- If you acquire new assets you want to make specific provisions for Perhaps you bought real estate, a car, or a piece of art which were not previously addressed in your Will and you would now like to make a specific provision for them.
 Perhaps you invested in stocks you would like to give to your grandson.

 - Periodic Reviews Regardless of what changes in your life, you should have your Will and other estate planning reviewed periodically as inevitably, things change that we don’t realize.
 Relationships, circumstances and the law can change.
 For example, maybe as your child gets older, you realize the family member you had designated to be your child’s legal guardian seems like a mismatch now.
 To avoid complications and to provide for these and other issues, it’s important to take these things into consideration throughout the years.